 should look nearly identical in every modern browser on

-Macintosh or Windows, like Firefox or
+Macintosh or Windows,

-Opera.
+Safari.
 Finally it means this site is fully

 functional with all styles turned off and is accessible to people with disabilities.

 This site also works on iPhones, iPads, and Android phones.
 Try it!!

 Enjoy your visit and don't forget to sign the guestbook.